 Stockholm University, located in Sweden's capital city, is the region's centre for higher education and research in humanities and one of the largest universities in the country.
 Stockholm University offers a unique two-year international master programme in Curating Art.
 The programme is based at the Department of Art History and managed through a systematic collaboration with affiliated curators.
 The Department of Art History at Stockholm University is Sweden's largest department for education and research on art, architecture and visual culture.

 The University of Brighton is home to a high-ranked research centre in art and design.
-Brighton's Faculty of Arts maintains an on-site exhibition gallery and theatre, hosting events of international standing.
+Brighton's College of Arts and Humanities maintains an on-site exhibition gallery and theatre, hosting events of international standing.
 Alongside one of the country's best art and design libraries are also the internationally renowned University of Brighton Design Archives (including the Design Council Archives) and the Aldrich Collection of artworks.

 Tate Modern is an internationally known museum that exhibit's the UK's national collection of modern and contemporary art.
 Its research, education and exhibition programmes are relevant to the network, (for example the work of curator and researcher Catherine Wood on performance art) and its recent symposium, Landmark Exhibitions: contemporary art shows since 1968 (2008).